bmonews2018/bmonews/en-US/faq/reg_verify.md

 ###  Subscription

-To subscribe to RFQs Subscription and/ or Other Services, Go to My MOL > Settings > Subscription > tick the RFQ Subscription and/ or Other Services that the Supplier will be able to receive from the Buyers’ requests.
+To subscribe to News and/ or Other Services Subscription, Go to My MOL > Settings > Subscription > tick the News Subscription and/ or Other Services.